finos/rune-python-generator/README.md

 Our project runs with Java 21.
 Make sure that your Maven also uses this version of Java by running `mvn -v`.

-To build the project, run `mvn clean install`.
+To build the project, run `mvn clean package`.

 #### UNIT Testing
 Building the project using Maven will run JUNIT-based unit tests.
 All tests should pass.
 To run the Python unit tests follow the instructions in [BUILDANDTEST.md](./BUILDANDTEST.md)